AI Use Cases/Manufacturing

 How does AI optimize candidate resume screening for Manufacturing?

-AI candidate screening for manufacturing parses resumes against manufacturing-specific competency frameworks - CNC programming, PLC troubleshooting, ISO 9001 audit experience, ITAR compliance background - and ranks candidates by relevance to actual production needs extracted from your MES platform and work order backlog.
+AI candidate screening for contract manufacturing parses resumes against contract manufacturing-specific competency frameworks - CNC programming, PLC troubleshooting, ISO 9001 audit experience, ITAR compliance background - and ranks candidates by relevance to actual production needs extracted from your MES platform and work order backlog.
 The system integrates with your SAP S/4HANA or Epicor instance to weight candidates based on which open roles directly impact OEE, throughput yield, or upcoming line changeovers.
-HR reviews AI-ranked candidates with confidence scores and reasoning, retaining full control over final hiring decisions while reducing screening time from 6+ hours to under 1 hour weekly.
+HR reviews AI-ranked candidates with confidence scores and reasoning, retaining full control over final hiring decisions - the working target is cutting screening time from 6+ hours to under 1 hour weekly.

 Is our Human Resources data kept secure during this process?

 Yes.
-Revenue Institute's platform is SOC 2 Type II certified and maintains zero-retention policies on LLM processing - resume data is never used to train public models.
+The system we deploy runs inside your own environment under your existing permissions, and maintains zero-retention policies on AI processing - resume data is never used to train public models.
 All candidate information remains encrypted in transit and at rest within your secure environment.
-The system is designed to comply with ITAR export control requirements (critical for aerospace and defense manufacturing), OSHA recordkeeping standards, and GDPR/CCPA if you operate internationally.
+The system is designed to comply with ITAR export control requirements (critical for aerospace and defense contract manufacturing), OSHA recordkeeping standards, and GDPR/CCPA if you operate internationally.
 HR data never leaves your infrastructure; the AI processes it within your private deployment or through contractually isolated cloud environments.

 What is the timeframe to deploy AI candidate resume screening?